Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Variable SBLA Spectral Size

 We proceed by requiring that larger SBLAs consume the smaller ones (for each redshift and flux limit), until only the independent ones remain.
-Therefore the hierarchical SBLA samples will more closely reflect the natural extent of their absorption complex.
-To do this, we go spectrum by spectrum, starting with the largest SBLAs and searching for those smaller SBLAs centred within their boundaries, in which case they are considered `consumed' and are removed from our list.
-We proceed down the SBLA hierarchy allowing surviving SBLAs on each size tier to consume smaller SBLAs centered within their boundaries as we go.
-See Fig. \ref{fig:hierarchy example} for an example of this in action.
+To do this, we go spectrum by spectrum, starting with the largest SBLAs and searching for SBLAs centred within their boundaries with any smaller scale, in which case they are considered consumed and are discarded.
+We proceed down the SBLA hierarchy, allowing surviving SBLAs on each size tier to consume smaller SBLAs centred within their boundaries as we go.
+See Fig. \ref{fig:hierarchy example} for an illustration of this method.
+In this plot, we can see that SBLAs are not found on all spectral sizes up to a maximum: this is partly due to the bin boundaries chosen (see upper panel of Fig. \ref{fig:hierarchy example} for an example at $3680\:$\AA, where an SBLA with $85 \kms$ is found but $54 \kms$ SBLAs are not), and also because it arises from complex absorption structures.
+For this second case, high transmission windows in a larger absorbing structure may represent a poor match to the intermediate scale while still providing an SBLA detection on smaller and larger scales.
+An example of this is seen at $3680\:$\AA\ in the lower panel of Fig. \ref{fig:hierarchy example}, where $54 \kms$ and $138 \kms$ SBLAs are found but $86 \kms$ and $122 \kms$ SBLAs are absent.

-In Fig. \ref{fig:hierarchy psbla keck random}, we reconstructed a new $\pmh$ statistic from this hierarchical list of absorbers, in order to understand the performance of the new halo mass estimation scheme.
-We also estimated a new total probability, $P_{h, tot}$, which is similar to $\ptot$ at the larger SBLA end, while at the smaller absorber end (below 170$\kms$) they suffer from a drop, due to the fact that many of them were consumed by their larger counterparts, and the ones that remain lie mostly outside halos (see Table \ref{tab:sblacounts keck} for more details).